h-eugene/Obsidian/Theory of sequences and their limits..md

 **How to depict extended reals:**
 ![](Pasted%20image%2020240930111530.png)

-- In the left part, the inftinies are the extreme points of the number line.
+- In the left diagram, the inftinies are the endpoints of the number line.
-- In the right part, the infinities are the special plint
+- In the right diagram, the infinities are the special points that are greater than or less than any point of the number line.

+---
+# Infinities and their neighborhoods:

+- A neighborhoods

 [^1]: m is a number at which both of the above equalities work.
 The equalities will work if we take their intersection, in this case it is the maximum of these values
 [^2]: c is a value that is larger or equal to the max element of sequence.